 Thanks to the continued efforts of groups like the American Trade Association

-of Cannabis and Hemp (ATACH), legislators like Senator Daylin Leach, and Governor Tom Wolf, the Pennsylvania
+of Cannabis and Hemp (ATACH), a legislator like Governor Tom Wolf, the Pennsylvania Department of

-Department of Health has finally agreed to create legal medical marijuana
+Health has finally agreed to create legal medical marijuana programs to

-programs to use throughout the state.
-It marks a tremendous victory for
+use throughout the state.
+It marks a tremendous victory for medical marijuana

-medical marijuana advocates who have long believed in the medicinal value
+advocates who have long believed in the medicinal value of cannabidiol

-of cannabidiol (CBD) found in marijuana.
-However, the uphill path has
+(CBD) found in marijuana.
+However, the uphill path has not been completed.

 The United States Drug Enforcement Agency (DEA) still continues to see